 The domain experts are extremely important when establishing prior knowledge approaches.
 The domain experts are used to set up the rules for the knowledge-based systems.
 However, the challenges are always the same when people are involved:

 - First time/rare occurrence (learning)

 - Cross-discipline expertise and the whole organizations experience

 Data analytics and machine learning is a good approach to use on large data sets to learn from past observations.
-This approach is attractive because we can have a “black box” approach where we, in an ideal world, feed it with data and out comes the results.
-In the real world there are a few challenges for this approach as well, including:
+This approach is attractive because we can have a “black box” approach where we, in an ideal world, feed it with data and pull out the results.
+In the real world, there are a few challenges for this approach as well, including:

 - Need for humans to validate data

 - The model needs to be trained for the events we design to avoid

 - Testing the model involves humans

 - The results are difficult to explain to the users

 Some areas have seen great results of machine learning, despite the challenges listed above.
 Hybrid models, where machine learning is combined with prior knowledge analytical models, is currently being investigated.
 One way of doing this is to add synthetic data generated by prior knowledge models to mitigate some of the drawbacks of machine learning on its own.
 Hybrid Machine Learning/Analytical Models for Performance Prediction is still early days, but an area to follow closely in the future.